mathewjhan/verdict/README.md

 To build the website, run ```npm run build``` in react-frontend.

 Finally, to start the website, run ```python main.py``` in flask-backend and head to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).

-***Note:** make sure to have your Google Cloud credentials set up with natural language processing enabled.*

 ## How we built it
 **Backend:**